Documentation

 EWAS Atlas

 EWAS Atlas, a curated knowledgebase of EWAS.
-As one of core resources in the National Genomics Data Center of China, EWAS Atlas is devoted to providing a comprehensive collection of high-quality EWAS associations in support of systematic investigations of complex molecular mechanisms associated with different biological traits.
+As one of core resources in the the National Genomics Data Center, China National Center for Bioinformation, EWAS Atlas is devoted to providing a comprehensive collection of high-quality EWAS associations and causations in support of systematic investigations of complex molecular mechanisms associated with different biological traits.
 Unlike extant data-oriented epigenetic resources, EWAS Atlas features manual curation of EWAS knowledge from extensive publications and accordingly incorporates a large number of high-quality EWAS data and a diversity of traits and ontology entities.
 EWAS Atlas provides open access to all curated data and thus would serve as a valuable resource for the global research community.

 More details about EWAS Atlas are in EWAS Atlas documentation